-Mr. Gregory served as an IIR executive vice president and the Chief Operating Officer from February 2019 to October 2020, leading and supporting the Criminal Justice Initiatives, Law Enforcement Safety and Wellness, National Policy Engagement and Information Sharing Initiatives, Regional Information Sharing Systems (RISS), and Youth and Community Justice Initiatives sections within IIR, including the Office of Applied Research and the Office of Law Enforcement Advisement and Coordination, enabling him to develop and guide new projects for IIR and remain focused on national issues and broad trends within the law enforcement community.
+Prior to being appointed Chair of the IIR Board of Trustees, Mr. Gregory served as an IIR executive vice president and the Chief Operating Officer from February 2019 to October 2020, leading and supporting the Criminal Justice Initiatives, Law Enforcement Safety and Wellness, National Policy Engagement and Information Sharing Initiatives, Regional Information Sharing Systems (RISS), and Youth and Community Justice Initiatives groups within IIR, including the Office of Applied Research and the Office of Law Enforcement Advisement and Coordination, enabling him to develop and guide new projects for IIR and remain focused on national issues and broad trends within the law enforcement community.

-Mr. Gregory served as IIR's President and Chief Executive Officer (CEO) from March 2016 to February 2018.
-He was integrally involved in establishing and leading strategic direction, management, and policy issues as well as project design and program oversight.
+Mr. Gregory served as IIR's President and Chief Executive Officer from March 2016 to February 2018.
+In this position, he was integrally involved in establishing and leading strategic direction, management, and policy issues as well as project design and program oversight.
 Throughout his many years of service, Mr. Gregory has been an executive leader in government operations, homeland security, and emergency preparedness and has extensive experience in organizational change.

 Prior to joining IIR, Mr. Gregory served as the Chief of Police of the Provo, Utah, Police Department, where he provided leadership to 159 employees in a community of more than 123,000 citizens.
 In addition, Mr. Gregory held the positions of Chief of Police, Public Safety Director, and Chief Administrative Officer (County Administrator) for New Castle County, Delaware.